XCOM 2 Class Analysis: Templar

 First of all, an early Bladestorm will ensure that the Templar can simply Momentum move up to regular ADVENT Troopers to kill them on their turn.
 It also allows the Templar to kill most early-game enemies by Rending them and then remaining adjacent to them, as for example basic ADVENT Priests and Stun Lancers only have 8 HP and no Armor all the way up on Legendary, ensuring two strikes will kill them.
 (Officers don't even have that, maxing out at 7 HP on Legendary for the early game) For that matter, a Bladestorm Templar makes Priests lucking into Sustain much less annoying, as the Templar can simply stand adjacent to them to ensure their death.

 Second, a Templar with Celestial Gauntlets and Focus Level 3 does a minimum of 10 damage a strike.
 That's enough that Rending a target and then standing adjacent to it will kill most endgame enemies on Legendary.
-You actually won't leverage this quite as widely as you might expect due to individual special abilities -Purifiers might explode on your Templar, Mutons may counter the initial Rend attempt, Spectres will automatically dodge Bladestorm, Gatekeepers and Sectopods will explode if your Templar kills them with the Bladestorm- but it's still a useful rule of thumb to keep in mind when dealing with enemies that don't have some individual reason why it's a bad idea.
+You actually won't leverage this quite as widely as you might expect due to individual special abilities -Purifiers might explode on your Templar, Mutons are dangerously likely to counter either hit, Spectres will automatically dodge Bladestorm, Gatekeepers and Sectopods will explode if your Templar kills them with the Bladestorm- but it's still a useful rule of thumb to keep in mind when dealing with enemies that don't have some individual reason why it's a bad idea.
 Andromedons are basically the only regular enemy tough enough to survive that combination without also having some specific capability discouraging trying to perform it on them.

 Note that while Andromedons will survive being hit with Rend twice even if you completely Shred them first with minimal damage, Bladestorm is still nice to have against them since they heavily prioritize punching adjacent units.
 With Parry, a Templar can effortlessly lock down an Andromedon by continuously Rending it and Parrying, remaining adjacent to it, and Bladestorm will speed up the Andromedon's death.